joker23/PlanetWars/README.md

 - Use of multiple processes or threads is prohibited.
 - Any attempt to disrupt the normal operation of the contest software or the contest servers will result in the immediate involvement of law enforcement officials.
 Our policy is to always prosecute.
 - We reserve the right to change these rules at any time without notice.

+changelog
+===

+- added inferencing...inference map will depend on production rate and danger rate